swiftlyfalling/SQLiteLib/README.md

 This is a UI issue in Xcode - the path is properly set in the project.pbxproj file to be "Relative to Build Products", and the build should succeed.

+##### Xcode displays a warning: "`SQLiteLib.xcconfig line 6: Unable to find included file "SQLiteLib-USER.xcconfig"`":

+You are missing the USER configuration file.

+SQLiteLib will automatically generate this from the base template `SQLiteLib-USER.xcconfig.example` on first build, or you may copy and rename it yourself.

+(Future builds will not display the warning.
+The warning does not affect functionality.)